|

 During the calculation of the

-or Scout are saved in
+or JPL CNEOS Scout are stored in

 this folder.

-The ephemeris of comets and NEO objects of the day are determined in the
+The ephemeris of comets and NEO objects of the day are determined in the EPHEM-Observatory_ #.txt files and

-EPHEM_Observatory_ #.txt files and saved for each calculation.
+is saved for each calculation.

 The EPHEM-NeocpName_TimeUT.txt